|

-Here are the shell scripts that make all that work.
-The whole setup is pretty much held together with spit and bubblegum, but it's been working pretty well for me.
-Please let me know if you find this useful, or make any improvements...
+Here are the shell scripts that made all that work.
+The whole setup was pretty much held together with spit and bubblegum, but it worked pretty well for me.

 sucks, it occasionally loses its mind and wedges (or